-RCS offers rich content, improving the overall user experience, and feedback and event reporting provide brands using RCS Business Messaging improved metrics for tracking KPIs.
+RCS offers rich content, improving the overall user experience, and feedback and event reporting provide brands using RCS Business Messaging (RBM) improved metrics for tracking KPIs.

 Active engagement may be the defining feature of RCS technology.
 What we are potentially looking at is not simply another channel, or an alternative to apps, but a completely new experience.
 Look at any of the available demos available: RBM use cases make the customer experience inherently interactive.